sadik-malik/piplup/packages/rhf-adapters/README.md

-# @piplup/rhf-adapters
+# @piplup/rhf-core

-ℹ️ **Under Development**: This library is currently under active development and not released.
-Stay tuned for updates!
+This package contains a set of useful components, hooks and adapter for integrating libraries like mui with react-hook-form.

-A library designed to streamline the integration of react-hook-form with UI frameworks by managing boilerplate code.
+Refer to [storybook](https://piplup.vercel.app) examples for list of available components and its usage.